padas-lab-de/krony-PT/README.md

 ---
 ### **TODO:** <a name="todo">

+* Setup -- GPT2 eval with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness)

+* Prototyping on Shakespeare -- evening kinda fun.
+	* Small thing increments.
+	* Load everything from config script [DONE]
+	* Save some checkpoints, save them locally.
+[DONE]
+	* See how everything is changing overtime.

 * Things to try:
+	* bring all weights with same lr.. don't differentiate btw old and new.
+[DONE]
-	* different learning rates.
+	* different learning rates [DONE / In progress]
+	* different batch size, maybe it's taking too long for an update to happen..
+[DONE]
-	* in prune init, remove 0, put 0.1 instead. >> I think this should take priority. there must be smth better than 0.
+	* in prune init, remove 0, put 0.0001 instead. >> I think this should take priority. there must be smth better than 0.
-	* try a schedule of 600000k for the KP weights. >>>>> This ASAAAAAP
+	* try a schedule of 600000k for the KP weights. >>>>> This ASAAAAAP [DONE]
+	* Try the random baseline, random inits as
+	* mask the `w_1` in forward pass to 1.
+	*

 * Need to start retraining for more time.
 At least 1 epoch. [ so far, I train for 0.5%, in the paper they train for 10%]